notqmail/notqmail/FAQ.md

 2.2.
 How do I set up a null client?
 2.3.
 How do I send outgoing mail through UUCP?
 2.4.
 How do I set up a separate queue for a SLIP/PPP link?
-2.5.
-How do I deal with "CNAME lookup failed temporarily"?

 3. Routing incoming messages by host
 3.1.
 How do I receive mail for another host name?